-- KC16

 - Exam Board: AQA

 - Qualification type: A-level

 - Facilitating subject: No

 - Academic or vocational: Academic

 - Additional entry requirements: Grade 5 English Language

-- Key contact: Mr OLeary
+- Key contact: Mr Murray

-david.oleary@kingsthorpecollege.org.uk
+Paul.Murray@Kingsthorpecollege.org.uk

 Sociology is all about the study of social behaviour - how people behave in groups, why people behave the way they do, what factors in society affect their behaviour.
 In looking at human behaviour, sociologists go far beyond the "common sense", investigating all of the important areas of social life and the major issues and problems facing modern society.